alexwidua/kami/README.md

 ### Cost

-With every request to the GPT-4 API, the app prepends (a truncated version of) the [Origami Studio JavaScript Patch API documentation](https://origami.design/documentation/concepts/scriptingapi) to the prompt.
+With every request to GPT-4, the app prepends (a truncated version of) the [Origami Studio JavaScript Patch API documentation](https://origami.design/documentation/concepts/scriptingapi) to the prompt.
 This is needed to generate the Origami-flavoured JavaScript that drives the patch.
 This adds an overhead of around 2000 input tokens to every request.
 In the future, API requests might become cheaper that this becomes negligible, or new APIs such as the [Assistant API](https://platform.openai.com/docs/assistants/overview) might make prepending the documentation not necessary anymore.

 ### Permissions